-Benefit Description You pay Hospice care (cont.)
-High Option Standard Option Note: Hospice is a program for caring for the terminally ill patient that emphasizes supportive services, such as home care and pain and symptom control, rather than curative care.
+Benefit Description You pay Skilled nursing care benefits (cont.)
+High Option Standard Option Basic Option Not covered: Custodial care and care in an intermediate care facility Personal comfort items, such as telephone, television, barber services, and guest meals and beds All charges All charges All charges Hospice care High Option Standard Option Basic Option Supportive and palliative care for a terminally ill member: • The Services are provided inside our Service Area or inside California but within 15 miles or 30 minutes from our Service Area (including a friend's or relative's home even if you live there temporarily) • Services are provided in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home. • Services include inpatient care under limited circumstances, outpatient care and family counseling.
+A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately twelve months or less.
+Note: Hospice is a program for caring for the terminally ill patient that emphasizes supportive services, such as home care and pain and symptom control, rather than curative care.
 A person who is terminally ill may elect to receive hospice benefits.
 These palliative and supportive services include nursing care, medical social services, therapy services for purposes of safety and symptom control, physician services, palliative drugs in accord with our drug formulary guidelines, durable medical equipment (DME), and short-term inpatient care for pain control and acute and chronic symptom management.
 We also provide inpatient respite care, counseling and bereavement services.
 If you make a hospice election, you are not entitled to receive other health care services that are related to the terminal illness.
 If you have made a hospice election, you may revoke that election at any time, and your standard health benefits will be covered.
+Nothing Nothing (No deductible) Nothing (No deductible)

-Nothing Nothing Ambulance High Option Standard Option Local licensed ambulance service when medically necessary \$50 per trip \$150 per trip Note: See Section 5(d) for emergency services.
-Not covered: All charges All charges Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a Plan provider
+Benefit Description You pay Ambulance High Option Standard Option Basic Option Local licensed ambulance service when medically necessary \$50 per trip \$150 per trip 20% of our allowance Note: See Section 5(d) for emergency services.
+Not covered: All charges All charges All charges • Transportation by car, taxi, bus, gurney van, wheelchair van, and any other type of transportation (other than a licensed ambulance), even if it is the only way to travel to a Plan provider